• Skip to main content

 STEP 3.
 Mix in yogurt and oil.
 Add the Greek yogurt and the vegetable oil into the mixing bowl and whisk until just combined (Images 3 & 4).

 STEP 4.
 Sift in dry ingredients.
 We're keeping it simple and sifting the dry ingredients directly into our mixing bowl.
-Sift the all-purpose flour, baking powder, and salt through a fine-mesh sieve onto the whisked eggs.
+Sift the all-purpose flour, baking powder, baking soda and salt through a fine-mesh sieve onto the whisked eggs.
 Then add the Earl Grey loose-leaf tea.
 If using tea bags, just cut them open and pour those tea leaves right into the flour mixture (Images 5 & 6).

 Fold them together gently.
 Using a rubber spatula, fold the dry ingredients into the wet until just combined and a few flour streaks remain (Images 7 & 8).
 This tip ensures that you don't overmix the batter and the black tea cake remains light in texture.